-- Expected interest movements between interest bases - An extreme set of circumstances - A 2% parallel shift in current interest rate expectations.
+- Expected interest movements between interest bases - An extreme set of circumstances

-The risk appetite limit on the expected interest rate movements is that the impact on net interest income (NII) should not exceed £0.5m in the first year or £2m in total over the three years.
+The risk appetite limit on the expected interest rate movements is that the impact on net interest income (NII) should not exceed $\pounds 1m$ in the first year or $\pounds 2m$ in total over the three years.

-The risk appetite limit for the other (stressed) circumstances is that the NII impact should not exceed £1m in any single year or £3m in total over the three years.
+The risk appetite limit for the other (stressed) circumstances is that the NII impact should not exceed $\pounds 1m$ in any single year or $\pounds 3m$ in total over the three years.